MuhammadAliYusifzade/diabetes-prediction-using-TPOT/README.md

 # diabetes-prediction-using-TPOT
-Data pre-processing and simple implementation of TPOT module to predict diabetes
+Simple EDA and implementation of TPOT module to predict diabetes